bentoml/BentoML/docs/source/concepts.rst

 BentoService can only be created using Python as the programming language.
-But it is possible to use models trained with other languages/frameworks with BentoML and benefit from BentoML's model management, API server, dockerisation and performance optimizations.
+But it is possible to use models trained with other languages/frameworks with BentoML and benefit from BentoML's model management, API server, dockerization and performance optimizations.
 To do so, you will need to :doc:`create custom artifact <guides/custom_artifact>`.
 Support for R and Spark MLlib models are on our roadmap.